Please review the following Boise State brand information before ordering or creating new materials.

 The full name “Boise State University” should appear prominently on the front cover of all marketing materials, publications and in the credits of all videos and films.
 “Boise State” is acceptable for second and subsequent references, but not “BSU.”
 There are other BSUs, but only one Boise State University.

 An easy-to-use PowerPoint file has been created for those of us who create presentations.
 To download it, click on Presentations.
 Remember, less is more when it comes to PowerPoint slides.
-For a really funny, and meaningful, take on bad PowerPoint slides, check out Seth Godin’s eBook.

 Email is a way of life.
 What a letterhead used to be, the email signature is now.
 Therefore, a prescribed email signature has been developed to advance the image and professionalism of the university.
 Please format your email messages and your email signature as follows, using the sans-serif font.